qiniu/formstate-x/dumi/docs/concepts/state/index.md

 Validation is important for cases like:

 * When user inputs, we display error tips if validation not passed, so users see that and correct the input
-* Before form submiiting, we check if all value is valid, so invalid requests to the server can be avoided
+* Before form submitting, we check if all value is valid, so invalid requests to the server can be avoided

 That's why validation should provide such features:

-* It should run automatically, when users changed the value, or when some other data change influcend the value validity
+* It should run automatically, when users changed the value, or when some other data change influenced the value validity
 * It should produce details such as a meaningful message, so users can get friendly hint

 With formstate-x, we define validators and append them to states with `withValidator`. formstate-x will do validation for us.
 Through `validateStatus` & `error`, we can access the validate status and result.